 KCDC's subsidy standards determine the appropriate unit size based on family size and composition.
-If KCDC finds that a family is occupying a wrong-sized unit, or a unit with accessibility features they do not require but that a different family does need, KCDC will promptly notify the family and the owner of this determination and inform the family of the opportunity to receive continued housing assistance in another unit in the same complex, public housing if available, tenant based assistance if voucher funding available or other comparable public or private tenant-based assistance.
+If KCDC finds that a family is occupying a wrong-sized unit, or a unit with accessibility features they do not require but that a different family does need, KCDC will promptly notify the family and the owner of this determination and inform the family of the opportunity to receive continued housing assistance in another unit in the same complex or public housing if available, or other comparable assistance.
+KCDC must offer continued assistance using a form of assistance allowable under 24 CFR 983.260(b) and must not offer continued assistance using a program that is not comparable (the tenant-based assistance program that cannot be used in any other PHA's jurisdiction).
 The family will have 90 days to accept the PHA's offer of continued assistance or move-out from the Project Based Voucher unit.